Tien-Dat-PHAN/Collision-Balls/README.md

 * `make *target file`

-Here `*target file` is the name of file that you want to run
+Here `*target file` is the name of file that you want to run.
+(See the Makefile to extract more details)

 Example:
 * `make compile-all` - Compile all program.